Accelerating radical growth

 Better yet, interoperability won’t break the bank.
 Our research shows that leading companies are able to achieve high interoperability with just 2-4% higher IT and functional budgets directed at applications.

-Interoperability is the common denominator to success across
+Interoperability success across industries

 The value of interoperability is consistent across industries and economic cycles.